 - Current market share / growth – segments where you’re already strong or growing are more attractive.

-- Loyalty / switching rates – If you’re already strong in a segment, high loyalty rates make it more attractive.
-If you want to move into a new segment, high switching rates make it more attractive.
+- Loyalty / switching rates – If you’re already strong in a segment, high loyalty rates are more attractive.
+If you want to move into a new segment, high switching rates are more attractive.

 You need this data to be numeric so the market attractiveness model can run calculations.
-The result is an objective comparison on the segments based on data.
-You compare the scores for each segment.
+The scores give you a data-based objective ranking of the segments.

 That guides your final decision.
-However, note that there may be some relevant factors you can’t quantify.
-It’s not always about the highest scoring segment.
-You still need to use your judgment to evaluate the scores, and make a final decision on which segment to target.
+However, there may be some relevant factors you can’t quantify.
+And it’s not always about the highest scoring segment.
+You still have to use your judgment to evaluate the scores, and make a final decision on which segment to target.

 (See our Six Hats creative thinking article for an example of how other factors can affect market attractiveness decisions).